This article was spun off from the main article, Several Ways to Sing the Psalms

 It would be a shame to chant the Psalms, but merely say the hymn because you don't know the tune.

-If you are praying the Liturgy of the Hours with iBreviary then you are in luck because on most days they have a hymn that is written in Long Meter.
-If you scroll to the end of a hymn you will see the tune's name followed by the letters LM or the numbers 8 8 8 8 for eight notes in each of four lines.
+If you are praying the Liturgy of the Hours with either iBreviary or Universalis then you are in luck because on most days they have a hymn that is written in Long Meter.
+In iBreviary if you scroll to the end of a hymn you will see the tune's name followed by the letters LM or the numbers 8 8 8 8.

 An example of Long Meter is the Doxology or Old 100th (Praise God from whom all blessings flow...).